Department website: http://medicine.hsc.wvu.edu/pt

 The Profession of Physical Therapy

 Physical therapists are respected members of the healthcare team.
-They work with other healthcare providers such as physicians, occupational therapists, rehabilitation nurses, psychologists, social workers, dentists, podiatrists, speech pathologists and audiologists.
+They work with other healthcare providers such as physicians, occupational therapists, music and arts therapists, rehabilitation nurses, psychologists, social workers, dentists, podiatrists, speech pathologists and audiologists.
 Physical therapists work in hospitals, private physical therapy offices, community health centers, corporate or industrial health centers, sports facilities, research institutions, rehabilitation centers, nursing homes, home health agencies, schools, pediatric centers, and colleges and universities.

 Some physical therapists work as employees in these settings, while others are self-employed as owners or partners in private practices.
 Settings, employment arrangements, career responsibilities, and career opportunities depend on the interests and skills of each practitioner.